 Hotel (1 nt)

-Did we mention we have some long travel days on this trip?
-On Day 11 we hit the road for one last time - a 12-hour bus ride takes us back to Argentina and to the southernmost city in the world, Ushuaia.
+Today we hit the road for one last time - a 14-hour bus ride takes us back to Argentina and to the southernmost city in the world, Ushuaia.
 Needless to say you will need to arm yourself with your favourite book, your music player, drinks and snacks.

 - Penguin tour - ARS1700